 Crew Managers are mainly responsible for fire engines and their crew.
 They may also take charge of smaller incidents and provide support to Watch Managers.

 Watch Managers lead a number of smaller teams at larger incidents.
 They may also work in a number of specialised day duty based roles such as training, emergency preparedness, health and safety and fire safety inspection.

 Station Managers are mainly responsible for effective service delivery at one or more fire stations and like Watch Managers, they also work in a number of specialist roles throughout the Service and may also command larger incidents.

-Directors are responsible for strategic areas and teams that support the Service's Strategic Plan.
+Area Managers are responsible for strategic areas and teams that support the Service's Strategic Plan.
 They may also command large incidents.

 The Chief Fire Officer and Chief Executive leads Humberside Fire and Rescue Service and is responsible for ensuring the Service delivers its strategic objectives, keeping the people and properties in the Humberside area safe.